LowGravityPL/raccoonwp.github.io/pages/theme-development.md

 ### Configuration
 More information coming soon.
-- webpack config
+#### Webpack config
-- eslint config
+#### Eslint config
+By default we use very soft linting rules as those should be defined by you and your team.
+You can configure the way your script files are getting linted.

+In order to do that edit the `public/core/themes/raccoon-theme/.eslintrc.js` file.
+Please follow [the official eslint documentation](https://eslint.org/docs/user-guide/configuring) for all available options.

 ### Available terminal commands
 - `npm run watch`
 Runs watch process which builds assets on the fly using browsersync for reloading changes.
 It does Hot Module Replacement too if your code supports that.

 - `npm build`
 Builds development version of the assets

 - `npm run build:prod`
-Run production build
+Runs production build

 - `npm run lint`
-Run eslint javascript linting process
+Runs eslint javascript linting process

 ### Child theme
 At the moment theme does not have official child theme support.